cwallacebailey/Project3_battleships_template/README.md

 ### Improved background

-Decorating the screen with a background which would ideally react to the gameplay would be really exciting addition to the project.
+Decorating the screen with a background that would ideally react to the gameplay would be really exciting addition to the project.

 ### Improved board appearance

 The board is fairly simple and black and white.
-Although clear it would improve the overall asthetic to have colours on and around the board.
+Although clear it would improve the overall aesthetic to have colours on and around the board.

 [return to contents](<#contents>)

 ### Adding option to leave the game
-I could have added an option to leave the game after each turn however as there is a large "run program" button available at all times on the app I have not included this as the text coming up each turn slows down the gameplay and bacame annoying very quickly.
+I could have added an option to leave the game after each turn however as there is a large "run program" button available at all times on the app I have not included this as the text coming up each turn slows down the gameplay and became annoying very quickly.

 ## Libraries